 The Rock Enrichment Academy LLC (TREALLC) was founded as a means to provide home-schooling children a set of classes that:

-- Cater to all ages of children in the family,
+- Cater to all the ages of the children in the family,

 - Encourage the development of lasting friendships,

-- May benefit from a group setting and group interaction,
+- Provide a group setting and social interaction,

 - May require specially trained teachers, and